 And yet… Leicester did not fall away.
 They won their next three matches, including back-to-back wins against Liverpool and a remarkable 3-1 win away to Manchester City.
 With a great team spirit and a manager who continually refused to acknowledge they were title contenders until his iconic, near-Shakespearian rallying cry of “Dilly ding, dilly dong, come on!”, Leicester were in prime position to win the league.
 But would their nerve hold?

-They only lost one more match for the rest of the season (only their third of the season) and against all the odds they won the title with two games to go when their final rival, Tottenham Hotspur failed to beat Ranieri’s old club Chelsea.
+They only lost one more match for the rest of the season (only their third of the season) and against all the odds they won the title with two games to go when their final rival, Tottenham Hotspur, were failed to beat Ranieri’s old club Chelsea.
 The impossible had happened.

 Leicester’s victory was certainly an upset, but was it really THAT big an upset and is Richard III really responsible?

 In terms of the odds, it really was THAT big of an upset!
-At the start of the season, the bookies put Leicester’s odds of winning the Premier League at 5000/1 – less likely than Simon Cowell becoming Prime Minister (500/1); Piers Morgan becoming the next manager of Arsenal (2500/1); the Queen having a Christmas number 1 (1000/1); the discovery of the Loch Ness Monster (500/1) or for Elvis being discovered alive and well (2000/1).
+At the start of the season, the bookies put Leicester’s odds of winning the Premier League at 5000/1 – less likely than Simon Cowell becoming Prime Minister (500/1); the Queen having a Christmas number 1 (1000/1); or for Elvis being discovered alive and well (2000/1).

 The reason for these long odds is that football is such a wealthy sport (and the Premier League the wealthiest of them all) that unless you are one of the big clubs who have been winning most of the titles in the last few years or have been bought by billionaires throwing indiscriminate money at you, it just should not be possible to win the title.
 Indeed, Leicester were the first new club to have won the title since Nottingham Forest in 1977-78.
 If you were to arrange the 2015-16 Premier League in order of the wage bill for each club, Leicester would have come 17th out of 20 with a measly total of £48.2m compared to £215.6m for Chelsea.
 The comedian Mark Steel tried to put it into perspective by comparing it to a cat winning the Grand National horse race!